 Have you ever heard of Cieszyn? (except if you’ve been around for a while and remember my last year’s post about this place + if you follow me on Facebook and see how often I mention it).
 This small town divided by Polish-Czech border is my latest discovery, a place I keep returning to, the one that does mircales to my creativity and where I feel extremely good in.
-Cieszyn is also a perfect stop in your travels between Prague and Kraków or Vienna and Warsaw.
+Cieszyn is also a perfect stop in your trip from Prague to Krakow or Vienna and Warsaw.
 You can relax after dealing with crowds in one of these popular destinations and regain energy before heading to another one.
 This is just one of the many reasons why you should include Cieszyn in your next trip!
 So what are the others?

 When Polish people hear the name of this city they immediately think of the border between Poland and Czech Republic that runs through the town.
 And that’s not really surprising as Cieszyn used to be a city of smugglers, a getaway to Czech Republic.
 One of the biggest border crossing between these two countries used to be located right in the center of Cieszyn.
 I remember it very clearly as that’s where I visited Czech Republic for the very first time, back in 1998.